These Hacks to Improve Your Soil for Free will guide you to create the most powerful and rich soil for your plants!

 When you mix the spent coffee grounds into the soil or let them compost, it improves the soil structure and also helps to repel some bugs.
 The grounds are already high in nitrogen and are excellent for plants that are heavy feeders in the garden.

-You can add the coffee grounds to leaf mold and make an excellent nutritious mulch for your garden, absolutely free.
+You can add the coffee grounds to leaf mold and make an excellent, nutritious mulch for your garden for free.
+But this isn’t the only use of coffee grounds; find more here.

 10. Wood Ash